aframevr/aframe/docs/components/look-at.md

 ---
-title: "Look-At"
+title: look-at
 type: components
 layout: docs
 parent_section: components
-order: 7
+order: 9
 ---

-The `look-at` component defines the behavior for an entity to dynamically face towards another entity or position.
-The `look-at` component can take either a static position or a [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to another entity.
+The `look-at` component defines the behavior for an entity to dynamically rotate or face towards another entity or position.
+The rotation of the entity will be updated on every tick.
+The `look-at` component can take either a vec3 position or a [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to another entity.

 Example applications might include having a monster stare at the player: